Scalingo/cli/README.md

-     dashboard               Open app dashboard on default web browser logs, l                 Get the logs of your applications logs-archives, la       Get the logs archives of your applications and databases run                     Run any command for your app one-off-stop            Stop a running one-off container
+     dashboard               Open app dashboard on default web browser logs, l                 Get the logs of your applications logs-archives, la       Get the logs archives of your applications and databases run, r                  Run any command for your app one-off-stop            Stop a running one-off container
      ps                      Display your application containers
-     scale                   Scale your application instantly
+     scale, s                Scale your application instantly
      restart                 Restart processes of your app
-     force-https             Enable/Disable automatic redirection of traffic to HTTPS for your application sticky-session          Enable/Disable sticky sessions for your application router-logs             Enable/disable router logs for your application
+     send-signal             Send SIGUSR1/2 to your application containers force-https             Enable/Disable automatic redirection of traffic to HTTPS for your application sticky-session          Enable/Disable sticky sessions for your application router-logs             Enable/disable router logs for your application